-Your eulogy is a gift to the living and its words will help everyone, (yourself included), through the grief of loss.
+When you understand what a prepared eulogy can do you'll realize it's a gift to the living.
+Your words will help everyone, (yourself included), on the journey through the grief of loss.

 A eulogy is like a mirror or reflection.
 We listen to the stories told to hear and see in our imagination what the life of our loved one was all about.
 We want to understand, to have it make sense to us.